winitzki/talks/scala-sbt/begin-sbt.md

 - The build configuration is a Scala object

-- At the minimum, uses 2 files:
+- Typically, uses 3 files:

 ```
 /build.sbt
 /project/build.properties
+/project/plugins.sbt
 ```

+- Can add other `.sbt` or `.scala` files into `/project/`.

 #### Advantages